mabdinur/starterprojectspring/README.md

 ***Note: The default port for the Apache Tomcat is 8080.
 On localhost both FirstService and SecondService services will attempt to run on this port raising an error.
 To avoid this add `server.port=8081` to the resources/application.properties file.
 Ensure the port specified corresponds to port referenced by FirstServiceController.SS_URL. ***

-Congrats, you created a distributed service with OpenTelemetry!
+Congrats, we just created a distributed service with OpenTelemetry!

 ## Section 2: Using Spring Handlers and Interceptors

 Name one FirstService and other, SecondService.
 Add the required OpenTelemetry dependencies, configurations, and your chosen exporter to both projects.
-In this section, you will implement the Spring HandlerInerceptor interface to wrap all requests to FirstService and Second Service controllers in a span.
+In this section, we will implement the Spring HandlerInerceptor interface to wrap all requests to FirstService and Second Service controllers in a span.

-You will also use the RestTemplate HTTP client to send requests from FirstService to SecondService.
-To propagate the trace in this request you will also implement the ClientHttpRequestInterceptor interface.
+We will also use the RestTemplate HTTP client to send requests from FirstService to SecondService.
+To propagate the trace in this request we will also implement the ClientHttpRequestInterceptor interface.
 This implementation is only required for FirstService since this will be the only project that sends outbound requests (SecondService only receive requests from an external service).

 ### Setup FirstService and SecondService: